MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 A Default SQL Server Fixed Database role that corresponds with each data connection and Excel report is created during the installation of Microsoft Dynamics GP.
-Each role begins with “rpt_” and contains SELECT access to the Microsoft Dynamics GP data for the data connection or report that the role corresponds to.
+Each role begins with "rpt_" and contains SELECT access to the Microsoft Dynamics GP data for the data connection or report that the role corresponds to.